Computing twists of hyperelliptic curves: Hyperelliptic curves

 \begin{remark} Over finite fields, the field of moduli of any hyperelliptic curve is a field of definition and moreover of hyperelliptic definition \cite{LR, LRS}.
-In characteristic zero, for curves of genus 1 and 2 we know that the field of moduli is always a field of definition \cite{LR, LRS} and we find the first example for which this not happens in genus 3 \cite{Hug}.
-In general, in the even genus case any field of definition is a field of hyperelliptic definition, but this statement fails if the genus is odd (there are already counterexamples in genus $3$). \end{remark}
+In characteristic zero, for elliptic curves we know that the field of moduli is always a field of definition and of hyperelliptic definition.
+For genus $2$, and for any hyperelliptic curve of even genus, the fields of definition and hyperelliptic definition coincide, but they are not necessarily equal to the field of moduli (this is measured by Mestre's obstruction) \cite{LR, LRS}.
+We find the first example for which a field of definition is not a field of hyperelliptic definition in the genus $3$ case \cite{Hug}. \end{remark}

-Even when a hyperelliptic model is not available (necessarily in the odd genus case), the fact that the quotient $C/\langle \iota \rangle$ is of genus 0 implies the existence of a specific kind of model, which we now describe:
+Even when a hyperelliptic model is not available (necessarily in the odd genus case), the fact that the quotient $C/\langle \iota \rangle$ is of genus 0 implies the existence of a specific kind of $k$-model for $C$, which we now describe:

-\begin{lemma} Let $C/k$ be a hyperelliptic curve of odd genus $g$.
+\begin{lemma} Let $C/k$ be a hyperelliptic curve of odd genus $g$ (over a field $k$ of characteristic different from 2).
 There exists a $k$-rational model